vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/031/01_indro_rathAya.md

 title = "01"

 +++
-Old is disturbed by aramṇāḥ ‘brought to peace / to a stop’, when we would expect Indra to releasing the waters to flow.
+Oldenberg is disturbed by aramṇāḥ ‘brought to peace / to a stop’, when we would expect Indra to releasing the waters to flow.
 I’m not sure this is a problem: since the floods were hard pressed (badbadhānā́n), Indra could be soothing and quieting the tormented waters.
 Cf. also in the previous hymn V.31.8 apáḥ … áramayaḥ “you brought the waters to rest,” the same sentiment with the same root.
 However, it could also be an example of alluding to a sub-surface word by the overt use of its opposite, like bodháya- for *svāpáya in I.103.7; see comm. ad loc.
 In other words, aramṇāḥ could be signaling ‘set in motion’ by opposition to its literal sense ‘bring to a stop’.

 In any case the expected action is expressed later in the vs.: d sṛjó ví dhā́rā(h) “you set loose the streams,” in a species of poetic repair.
 See also comm. on vs. 2.